Ashish1888/Knowledge-Graph-RAG/readme.txt

   "use_generation": true
 }

-Response Example
+Example Response
 {
   "question": "Where does Alice work and where is that company located?", "entities": ["Alice", "Microsoft"],
   "graph": [
-        {"sub":"Alice","rel":"works_at","obj":"Microsoft"},
-        {"sub":"Microsoft","rel":"headquartered_in","obj":"Redmond"}
+    {"sub": "Alice", "rel": "works_at", "obj": "Microsoft"},
+    {"sub": "Microsoft", "rel": "headquartered_in", "obj": "Redmond"}
   ],
   "retrieved": [
     {
       "score": 0.60,
       "doc_id": "doc1",
       "chunk_id": "doc1::chunk::0",
       "text": "Alice works at Microsoft..."
     }
   ],
   "answer": "Alice works at Microsoft and Microsoft is headquartered in Redmond."
 }

 🧠 How K-Graph RAG Works
 ✔ Step 1 — Ingestion

-Split text into chunks
+Split document into chunks

+Generate embeddings

-Generate embeddings → store in meta.json
+Store embeddings in FAISS / emb.npy

+Extract triples (LLM)

-Extract triples → store in graph.json
+Append triples to graph.json

 ✔ Step 2 — Query